AdHoc-Protocol/AdHoc-protocol/README.md

 The **AdHoc protocol** not only defines the data for passing information, which includes packets and fields, but it also incorporates features to describe the complete network topology.
-This entails providing information about hosts, channels, and their interconnections.
+This entails information about hosts, channels, and their interconnections.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>For instance, let's consider the following `protocol description file`:</u></b></summary>